AlexandraSamoyelMatthew/rimoneleven/README.md

 # rimoneleven
-rimon eleven is my portfolio and my brand inspired by my fav world in my head , buy from me hahahaha.
+rimon eleven is my portfolio and my brand inspired by my fav world in my head , buy from me hahahaha. index.html the home page the rest is the nav bars